 Proven and probable coal reserves were derived from the defined coal resources when considering relevant processing, economic (including independent estimates of capital, revenue, and cost), marketing, legal, environmental, socio-economic, and regulatory factors.
-Mine depletion for the fourth quarter of 2022 was supplied by Corsa, and MM&A deducted this historical production from the mapped reserves in order to estimate reserves as of December 31, 2022.
+Mine depletion mapping and tonnage for the fourth quarter of 2023 was supplied by Corsa.
+For the surface mines, MM&A utilized the fourth quarter (year-end) 2023 mapping as the basis for the reserve estimates.
+For the underground mines, MM&A deducted the historical fourth quarter 2023 production from the mapped (September 30, 2023) reserves in order to estimate reserves as of December 31, 2023.
 The coal reserves controlled by Corsa are summarized in Table 1-3 below.